 That depends on which type of test you’re using.
-Clearblue OPKs work by measuring changes in hormone levels from your personal baseline.
-In order to do this, you need to start using Clearblue tests before your LH surge begins.
+Certain kinds of digital LH tests work by measuring changes in hormone levels from your personal baseline.
+In order to use these digital tests properly, you need to start testing before your LH surge begins.
 Follow the directions on the package insert to determine what day of your cycle, depending on your average cycle length, to start testing.

 Don’t be tempted to use fewer testing sticks by starting your testing later in your cycle.
 If you miss the non-fertile days of testing, you will not be able to accurately identify the fertile days.
 For this reason, it’s also important to use one and only one test base per cycle.

 The less expensive tests, like Wondfos, tend to work by looking for an absolute threshold of LH in your urine.
 This means that it’s not as important to start testing early.
 You want to test early enough that you won’t miss your LH surge, of course, but since the test isn’t establishing any kind of baseline, testing before the surge is not strictly necessary.

 The best thing to do is decide when to start testing based on the length of your shortest cycle in the past six months.
 Then, continue testing until you detect a surge.
 If your cycle varies by a week or so, you can expect to go through up to 10 tests.
 The more your cycle varies, the more tests you’ll go through.